-Shay’s positions reflect his commitment to ensuring the security and wellbeing of all citizens in Congressional District 2, by the strengthening our border and national defense, improving our healthcare and educational systems, expanding job opportunities and our economy, and protecting our constitutional right to bear arms.
+Shay’s positions reflect his commitment to ensuring the security and wellbeing of all citizens in Congressional District 2, by the strengthening our border and national defense, improving our healthcare and educational systems, protecting life, expanding job opportunities and our economy, and protecting our constitutional right to bear arms.
 Because of his personal experiences, Shay will also fight to improve the support of our veterans, and work to end our nation’s opioid and suicide epidemics.

 We must ensure that our military has the necessary resources to defend and protect American citizens and their interests here and abroad.
 Fort Huachuca, Davis Monthan Air Force Base, and the 162nd AZ Air National Guard Wing at Tucson International are critical to that mission.
 With his long history of fighting for them as a member of the DM50, Huachuca 50, Air Guardians, and the So.
 Arizona Defense Alliance, Shay will ensure that Congress continues to support both bases and the missions they execute, including (amongst many) a flying mission at DM, and unmanned air vehicles at Fort Huachuca (see https://www.dothaneagle.com/townnews/military/report-fort-rucker-eyed-for-additional-drone-training/article_ebe9c6c0-54b8-11e9-aebe-eb7662b48e2c.html about the possibility of UAS (drone) training being moved from So.
 Arizona to Fort Rucker in Alabama).